 If you don't want to complicate things, the most convenient and reliable solution is to buy pre-desalted cod, which comes ready to cook with the exact amount of salt.
 In our guide on how to desalt cod at home, we explain the process in much more detail, including the quick method for emergencies.

-Bring to a boil and reduce the heat to medium so they cook steadily but not violently.
-Pierce with a thin knife after 20 minutes: when it enters without resistance, they are ready.
+Bring to a boil and reduce the heat to medium so they cook consistently but gently.
+Pierce with a thin knife after 20 minutes: when it slides in without resistance, they are ready.
 Drain them and set aside, covered with a clean cloth to keep them warm.

 Step 2: Cook the cod

 Here's where many people go wrong: cod is not boiled, it's poached.
 The difference is crucial.
-Boiling cod (at 100 °C with bubbling) hardens it, dries it out, and causes the flakes to fall apart uncontrollably.
-Poaching it (at 80-85 °C, with the water barely shimmering) cooks it gently, maintaining a juicy texture and whole flakes.
+Boiling cod (at 100 °C with bubbles) toughens it, dries it out, and causes the flakes to fall apart uncontrollably.
+Poaching it (at 80-85 °C, with the water barely trembling) cooks it gently, maintaining a juicy texture and whole flakes.

 Pour plenty of water into a large saucepan with a bay leaf.
-Heat until you see small bubbles at the bottom but without it coming to a boil.
+Heat until you see small bubbles at the bottom but without letting it come to a rolling boil.
 Submerge the loins with the skin facing up (this protects the flesh during cooking).
-Cook for 10-12 minutes depending on the thickness.
+Count 10-12 minutes depending on the thickness.

-To choose the right cut, we recommend reading our article on the 5 cod cuts and when to use each one.
+To choose the right cut, we recommend reading our article on the 5 cuts of cod and when to use each one.
 For Galician-style cod, the loin is the ideal piece: thick, juicy, and with generous flakes.

-The ajada is the soul of the dish.
-It deserves its own section, which you'll find right below.
+The "ajada" is the soul of the dish.
+It deserves its own section, which you will find just below.

 Step 4: Plate and serve

-Use a large, shallow platter, ideally earthenware.
-Arrange the cachelos to form a base, place the cod loins on top (you can remove the skin or leave it on, as preferred) and pour the hot ajada over them.
-Distribute the garlic slices well and make sure the oil with paprika reaches every corner.
+Use a wide, shallow platter, ideally earthenware.
+Arrange the "cachelos" to form a base, place the cod loins on top (you can remove the skin or leave it, as preferred) and pour the hot "ajada" over them.
+Distribute the garlic slices well and make sure the paprika oil reaches every corner.

 Serve immediately.
-This dish waits for no one: it loses temperature quickly and, with it, some of its magic.
+This dish waits for no one: it loses temperature quickly and with it, part of its magic.

-Ajada (also called allada) is a deceptively simple Galician sauce.
-It only has three ingredients—olive oil, garlic, and paprika—but making it well requires attention and timing.
+The "ajada" (also called allada) is a Galician sauce of deceptive simplicity.
+It only has three ingredients — olive oil, garlic, and paprika — but making it well requires attention and timing.

 The process, broken down:

 - Pour 150 ml of extra virgin olive oil into a small pan.
-The better the oil, the better the ajada.
-Don't skimp here.
+The better the oil, the better the "ajada" will be.
+Do not skimp here.

-- Peel 4 cloves of garlic and slice them thinly (don't chop or crush them; we want visible slices in the final dish).
+- Peel 4 cloves of garlic and slice them thinly (do not chop or crush them; we want visible slices in the final dish).

 - Place the pan over medium-low heat and add the garlic slices.
 Brown them slowly, stirring occasionally, for 2-3 minutes.
 They should be golden but never brown or burnt.

 - Remove the pan from the heat.
-This is crucial.
+This is essential.
 Wait 20-30 seconds for the temperature to drop slightly.

 - Add the 2 tablespoons of paprika all at once and stir vigorously for 15-20 seconds.
 The oil will turn a beautiful intense red color.

-Why remove from heat?
-Because paprika burns in a matter of seconds if it touches a pan that's too hot.
-Burnt paprika has a bitter, unpleasant, and irrecoverable taste.
-It's the most common mistake in this recipe and the easiest to avoid: just remove the pan before adding it.
+Why remove it from the heat?
+Because paprika burns in a matter of seconds if it touches a pan that is too hot.
+Burnt paprika has a bitter, unpleasant, and unrecoverable taste.
+It's the most common mistake in this recipe and the easiest to avoid: simply remove the pan before adding it.

 What paprika to use?
-The authentic one is pimentón de la Vera (Protected Designation of Origin, from Extremadura), which is smoked with oak wood.
+The authentic one is paprika from La Vera (Protected Designation of Origin, from Extremadura), which is smoked with oak wood.
 You can choose between sweet, bittersweet, or spicy.
-For Galician-style cod, sweet is the most classic, but bittersweet adds a very interesting nuance without being too spicy.
-Avoid "normal" supermarket paprika: it doesn't have the depth or smokiness this dish needs.
+For Galician-style cod, sweet is the most classic, but bittersweet adds a very interesting nuance without being spicy.
+Avoid "normal" supermarket paprika: it doesn't have the depth or smokiness that this dish needs.

 Common mistakes and how to avoid them